Le09/JOBifAI/README.md

 TODO:
 - add black border behind navigation
 - worst ending: band blocking the path, what do you do? they put a hat waiting for tip (give or leave).
-If give they sing (play song)
+If give they sing (play song) (add achievement for it)
 - improve scrollable screen
 - Add music
 - with music changes, in the loop, change the AD sprite depending on confidence (angry: <=.33, happy >=.66, neutral in between)
-- achievements
+- achievements: waking up?
 - advanced configuration options (url, model) for the LLM
 - improve title screen
 - add explanation page for the advanced settings "To simplify things, the AI calls are made using a demo key.